big-data-lab-team/repro-tools/README.md

-The Numerical Reproducibility Measurement (NURM) tool is a framework to automate the procedure of process labeling in the pipelines in two steps including: (1) capturing intermediary files (e.g. temp files) (2) labeling the pipeline processes. `auto-peds.py` script creates a json file contains of all the process that create differences.
+The Numerical Reproducibility Measurement (NURM) tool is a framework to automate the procedure of process labeling in the pipelines in two steps including: (1) capturing intermediary files (e.g. temp files) (2) labeling the pipeline processes. `auto-peds` script creates a json file contains of all the process that create differences.

 - Figure 3 shows the iterations of the NURM-tool in a simple pipeline.